geon/flup/readme.md

 The next few issues on the map:

+* Some events should not be queued up.
+	* Dropper charge shuld only wait for itself.
+	* Dropper movements should only wait for itself and the dropper charge.
+	* Eveything else should wait for everything.
+* Inputs should not be accepted while previous inputs are animated.
+* A held-down move-key (A/D, left/right) should continously trigger move inputs.
 * Add a menu system.
 To begin with, just "Start".
 Then "Select Game Mode" and "Select Character" as they get implemented.
 DOM-based?
 * Add a start and game over/winner screen.
 * Add a time limit to the piece-dropping.
 5 seconds initially, and shrinking by a second per minute?
 After that, the piece will drop automatically whereever the dropper is at the moment.